Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/var_covar_stddev_stderr.md

 of an input matrix A, yielding the sample covariance (i.e. using the $n-1$ correction).</p>

-<p>First we transpose the matrix if the user wants to take rows was variables.
+<p>First we transpose the matrix if the user wants to take rows as variables.
 Then we zero center the matrix, perform the $A^T A$ step and normalise by the number of observations (subtracting 1 by default, unless sample is False):</p>
 </div>